hannnmc/Cozybnb/README.md

 ## Background
-<a href='https://cozy-bnb.herokuapp.com' alt=''>Cozybnb</a> is a near pixel perfect clone of Airbnb and possesses many of the original functionalities such as creating a new listing, browsing listings others have created, and filtering listings with criterias.
-You can choose to signup for a new account, login with an existing account, or login with a demo user to tryout the app.
-Additionally, the homepage of the app is built responsively to be compatible with screens of any size.
+<a href='https://cozy-bnb.herokuapp.com' alt=''>Cozybnb</a> is a near pixel perfect clone of Airbnb with many of the original functionalities such as creating a new listing, manage reservations, and leaving reviews.
+You can choose to signup for a new account, login with an existing account, or use a demo user to try-out the app.

 ## Technologies
 - React.js - frontend components